-Raspberry Pis are used for educational, non-commercial purposes only and do not leave the Makerspace.
+Raspberry Pi single-board computers are used for educational, non-commercial purposes only and do not leave the Makerspace.
 Users are free to record whatever they make.
 Users may not download or create and program the violates federal, state, or local law.
-Raspberry Pis may be used on a walk-in basis or reserved by emailing email@example.com or on a walk-in basis.
-Reservations are made in one-hour increments, up to three hours total on one day.
+Raspberry Pis may be used on a walk-in basis.

 All users agree to respect the health and safety of the University community and abide by all applicable laws, University policies, Libraries' policies, and the Student Code of Conduct.

 No weapons, parts for weapons, weapon accessories, or weapon replicas may be produced with Makerspace equipment.

 The University of Georgia abides by the copyright laws of the United States (Title 17, U.S. Code).
 These laws govern photocopying or creating other reproductions of copyrighted materials.
 All users of Makerspace equipment must abide by copyright and trademark laws.
 More information concerning copyright may be found at the University's Office of Legal Affairs.

 Makerspace equipment may not be used to create or view obscene or inappropriate content including violent or gory content, sexually explicit content, content that promotes or condones intimidation or violence against individuals or groups based on race or ethnic origin, religion, disability, gender, age, nationality, veteran status, sexual orientation or gender identity.

 Makerspace employees reserve the right to deny or cancel any Raspberry Pi project that does not comply with the above policies.